ssgeejr/goatlivesmatter/lesson8/lesson8-Phase2.md

 description	varchar(64) not null

-Using a single JSP page, replace the menu section on yo0ur website with a data-drivern menu jsp.
+Using a single JSP page, replace the menu section on your website with a data-driven menu jsp.
 You can do this by including a JSP page and having that JSP page handle the call to the database.